 HOW WE HANDLE donations

-Generally speaking, all donations received will go into the general fund that is meant to support all activities of Transient Workers Count Too, unless we launch a specific appeal for a specific programme.
+Generally speaking, all donations received will go into the general fund (also known as the unrestricted fund) that is meant to support all activities of Transient Workers Count Too, unless we launch a specific appeal for a specific programme.

 As can be seen from the page Where Your Dollars Went, over 90 percent (by value) of expenses are put to “charitable activities” — in the parlance of our external auditors.
 “Charitable activities” means such programmes that are of direct benefit to TWC2’s beneficiaries (migrant workers) in keeping with the mission of the organisation.